assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 2. The second priority is to achieve a low network overhead; that is, few round-trips and a small data overhead.

-3. The third priority is low code complexity and low CPU and memory requirements of the communicating peers.
+3. The third priority is to allow low code complexity and low CPU and memory requirements of the communicating peers.
 Low complexity is always important to achieve high security.